We are honored to present

 Access note

 This workshop welcomes Deaf, blind, disabled, chronically ill, neurodivergent, and mobility-device-using participants.
-An ASL interpreter will be present.
 Movement material will be verbally described and adaptable across standing, seated, reclining, floor-based, still, resting, and mobility-device-based options.
 Participants are welcome to bring any mobility devices, comfort props, or access tools they use.

 About Your Instructor